FAIRmat-NFDI/extract-eval/README.md

 | **omission** | In gold but missing key from extracted                                      | Lowers recall only |
 | **hallucination** | Key not in gold but present in extracted, or not in schema but in extracted | Lowers precision only |
 | **skipped** | Field marked `x-eval-skip: true`                                            | Excluded from all metrics |

+Field Statuses can be changed by post-processors before metrics are computed.
+Please check `examples/06_example_postprocess` for details.

 ### Scoring: Precision, Recall, F1